PhoenixPan/Spring/MySQL connection and JdbcTemplate.md

 }
 ```

-## Create controller to handle the request
+## Create a controller to handle the queries
 ```java
 @RestController
 @RequestMapping("/login")